Deepfake Detection

 Output Range

-- In the REST API, the score is returned as an unbounded LLR, theoretically ranging from minus infinity to plus infinity.
+The score is returned as an unbounded LLR, theoretically ranging from minus infinity to plus infinity.
 However, in practice, values typically fall within the range of -2 to +6.

 FAQ